 Turns out that around the same time, I posted something about someone who was building a 1/72-scale version of the same ship, building it from what Shipyard called their Laser Cardboard kit.
 I’d forgotten about this build for a long time, but today, I spotted it online again, and this model has really come a long ways.
 This model has turned into quite an awesome build in the rigging stages.
 This builder has been posting on Facebook, so I took a look at what he’s been doing.

-As you can see, this is an incredible model and it’s card model.
+As you can see, this is an incredible model and it’s a card model.
 The kit itself has something to do with all the detail you see in the build, but obviously this builder is extremely talented!

 But, speaking of the Shipyard kit, I’ve seen it and it’s a pretty amazing feat of engineering.
 It’s on the pricey side.
 But, when you consider how much work is already done for the builder, it actually looks like it’s a very good deal, even at close to $500.